24. New Life in Boston

 After graciously thanking him for the offer, I asked him if I could think about it overnight (which was one of my standing rules for any big decision).
 He agreed and I left.
 When I arrived back home, the more I thought about the prospect of being a personal trainer, the more I liked the idea.
 It would be extremely convenient as the gym was literally around the corner from where I lived.
 I would be learning a new trade that would afford me a new skill set while studying toward a useful certification in a completely different professional area.
 I would get to workout for free.
 I would be forced to exercise.
 I would be working with people.
 I would have a flexible schedule.
 I would probably not incur too much stress.
 After spending years working routinely long hours under very stressful conditions, the last two benefits were particularly appealing to me.

 I decided to call some friends to get their thoughts on it.
 I called Regina first.
 After I relayed everything to her, she paused and eventually asked, “This a joke?”

 “No,” I replied.

 She then started on about how I didn’t know the first thing about being a personal trainer and how could I be a personal trainer as I didn’t have any certification or awareness about fitness and on and on until my attention drifted to what I was craving to eat.
 When at last she was done, all I stated was, “I think it’s a fine idea and I bet I will kick some ass, yeah!”

-Regina paused again.
-Then she just stated, “Ben, I can’t listen to this absurdity anymore.
-Call me back tonight when you want to have a real conversation about normal things.”
+After a pause, Regina said, “Farsh, I can’t listen to this absurdity anymore.
+Call me back when you want to have an adult conversation about normal things.”
 I should have known that Regina was the wrong person to call for praise or assurance.
 I decided to call one of my guy friends next.
-After I relayed the story to Gary, he immediately stated, “Dude!
+After I relayed the story to Gary, he immediately said, “Dude!
 That is fucking genius!
 You will have the best stories ever!”
 I felt better.